 - Make an appointment for an initial hearing evaluation

 - Take home state-of-the-art hearing devices today.
-We allow you to try many different types and price levels with no commitment or deposit required
+We allow you to try many different types and price levels.

 - Take your time evaluating which hearing aid suits you best